-CONCLUSION:
+CONCLUSION

-Based on the findings of this study, it is recommended that all cancer patients receiving chemotherapy require a baseline nutritional assessment with the start of the treatment, and should focus on current nutritional status and anticipated nutritional problems related to treatment.
+Based on the findings of this study, it is recommended that all cancer patients receiving chemotherapy need a baseline nutritional assessment with the start of the treatment, and utmost focus should be given on current nutritional status and anticipated nutritional problems related to treatment.

-The health care personnel (physicians, nurse and dieticians) must make sure that during active cancer treatment patient should maintain adequate energy intake to prevent weight loss thereby preventing the associated comorbidities of malnutrition and improving the quality of life microextraction-GC-MS/MS for the determination of ethyl glucuronide in hair according to forensic guidelines.
-Forensic Sci Int 196, 3-9.
+The health care personnel (physicians, nurse and dieticians) must make sure that during active cancer treatment patient should maintain adequate energy intake to prevent weight loss thereby preventing the associated comorbidities of malnutrition and improving the quality of life.